python/devguide/core-team/experts.rst

 that person.
 Names followed by a '*' may be assigned issues involving the module or topic.

-Names followed by a '^' indicate old bugs.python.org usernames, for people that did not transition to GitHub.

 The Platform and Interest Area tables list broader fields in which various people have expertise.
 These people can also be contacted for help, opinions, and decisions when issues involve their areas.